MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-post-transactions-directly.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="post-transactions-directly-to-the-general-ledger"></a>Post transactions directly to the general ledger
+# Post transactions directly to the general ledger

 You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.